-Please note: for most people who are in relatively good physical condition is pleasurable to hike the Camino Inca Trail to Machu PIcchu, however since it involves hiking for periods of several hours per day it is always good to be well prepared and in good physical condition before going on this wonderful adventure.
+Please note: for most people who are in relatively good physical condition is pleasurable to hike the Inca Trail to Machu PIcchu; however, since it involves hiking for periods of several hours per day it is always good to be well prepared and in good physical condition before going on this wonderful adventure.

 For the adventurous.
 There is also an alternative Inca Trail route that we offer which is partly by bike.

-Also remember that there is a limited number of visitors who can enter the Inca Trail route each day.
-Refer to availability chart for more information.
+Also remember that there is a limited number of visitors who can enter the Classic 4-Day Inca Trail route each day.
+Refer to our availability chart for more information.

 Inca Trail – Physical Preparation

-The majority of people who go on the trail are not trekkers, and should therefore prepare physically to make the trip.
+The majority of people who go on the classic 4 Day trail are not trekkers, and should therefore prepare physically to make the trip.